MAG leads early Stansted airport bid battle

 The fund said the UK "remains an attractive investment destination" and other investors are also expected to be drawn by a business that tends to offer stable, long-term cash flows as well as the potential for growth in passenger numbers.

-One such investor is Manchester Airports Group MAG.L, which has made no secret of its interest in Stansted and has already lined up funding for an expected swoop.
+One such investor is Manchester Airports Group (MAG), which has made no secret of its interest in Stansted and has already lined up funding for an expected swoop.

 Earlier this month Australia's Industry Funds Management (IFM) agreed to buy a 35 percent stake in MAG if the group wins the battle to buy Stansted.